 A 2017 AAA Consumer Pulse survey ranked Pinellas County as the fifth most dangerous of all 67 Florida counties for motorcycle fatalities.
 Survivors of motorcycle crashes often suffer from traumatic and life-changing injuries and a host of associated hardships: extraordinary medical bills, lost wages, property damage, and the costs of ongoing medical care, not to mention mental anguish and other personal losses.

 Do not be fooled into thinking insurance companies are so altruistic that they’ll gladly shell out all the recompense you deserve for your pain and suffering.
-On the contrary, their primary objective is getting away with paying you as little money as they can.
+On the contrary, their primary objective is getting away with paying you as little money as they can get can.

 It is essential to retain a strong, proficient St. Petersburg motorcycle accident attorney with a proven personal injury record.
 The Fran Haasch Law Group is ready to compassionately and expertly help you navigate the emotional and legal complexities of your personal injury case.